Algebraic File Synchronization: Adequacy and Completeness: Update Detection

-This is not a problem in the case of components containing a single command only.
-(Note that a file-to-file command ($\cff$) can only appear in a component of one.)

-In each component that is larger than one, we know that all nodes are related, and from Lemma\nobreakspace \ref {connected_changes} we also know that it must contain commands on nodes in between the related nodes.
-Therefore the nodes form a rooted ordered tree, and the pairs of commands connected by the edges in the tree must be construction or destruction pairs.
-(Otherwise, there would be no ordering of the component that is not equivalent to $\cbrk$ and via Rule\nobreakspace \ref {ax_separate_commute} there would be no ordering of the whole set, either.)

-To order the commands in the component, select the command with the topmost node, so that there is no command on its parent node (if there is one).
-If the command removes content at this node (it is of the form $\caa{X}{\ccharb}$), then it must follow all other commands in the component, and all parent--child pairs in the whole component must be destruction pairs.
-Otherwise, the command with the topmost node needs to precede the other commands, and the component must be made of construction pairs.
-These follow from the patterns of construction and destruction pairs, which at no point can mix without causing any ordering to break all filesystems.

-Then move the command with the topmost node to the beginning or the end of the sequence we are creating out of the component, and recursively start the whole algorithm again on the commands in the component that remain, potentially splitting them into sub-components.
-The result of this process is a set of possible orders for each component, which are then combined into a set of possible orders for the whole set of commands.

-\begin{mydef}[$\ordersetsign$] We use $\orderset{U}$ to denote the set of sequences that contain all commands in the simple set $U$ and represent all orders generated by this algorithm. \end{mydef}

-It follows from the algorithm that: \begin{mycor} If $U$ contains commands on both $n$ and $\parent(n)$, then there is a $U'\in\orderset{U}$ where they are next to each other. \end{mycor}

-As a specific case, we can regard a simple sequence of commands $S$ as a set and determine its $\orderset{S}$. \MakeUppercase Lemma\nobreakspace \ref {simple_reorder_equiv} is an important property of simple sequences: namely, that all of their valid orderings are equivalent, and all equivalent sequences are mere reorderings.
-To prove this, first we prove the following:

-\begin{mylem} If two simple sequences $A$ and $B$ are equivalent and do not break all filesystems ($A\equiv B\nequiv\cbrk$), then they must contain the same commands. \end{mylem} \begin{proof} We use an inverse proof.
-Let $A$ and $B$ be simple sequences such that $A\equiv B\nequiv\cbrk$, and $\FS$ be a filesystem that they do not break.
+\begin{mylem}\mlabel{equiv_simple_same_commands} If two simple sequences $A$ and $B$ are equivalent and do not break all filesystems ($A\equiv \wrksx{B}$), then they must contain the same commands. \end{mylem} \begin{proof} Let $A$ and $B$ be simple sequences such that $A\equiv \wrksx{B}$, and $\FS$ be a filesystem that they are defined on.
+We use a proof by contradiction, and assume that they do not contain the same commands.
+Without loss of generality, we can assume that $A$ contains $\cxynv$, and $B$ either contains a different command $\czwnv$ on $n$, or no command on $n$ at all.
+As $A$ is simple, we know that $\cxynv$ is not an assertion command, and therefore either $[x]\neq [y]$, or it is a replacement command.